cheekayc/Data_Wrangling_1/Data_Import.md

     ## ✖ dplyr::lag()    masks stats::lag()

 In this excercise we will be using relative path (not absolute path.
-Absolute path = full path name). \* Absolute: a file or folder’s “full address” on your computer \* Relative: directions to a file or folder from your current working directory
+Absolute path = full path name).

+-   Absolute: a file or folder’s “full address” on your computer

+-   Relative: directions to a file or folder from your current working directory

 # Import Data

 ## CSVs

-To import a csv file, we’ll use a function from `readr` (this function is included in the tidyverse package):
+To import a csv file, we’ll use a function from `readr` (this function is included in the tidyverse package).

 ``` r
 litters_data = read_csv("./Example_Data/FAS_litters.csv")